All About Innerspring Mattress Coils

 Generally speaking, the higher the coil count, the more support the mattress will provide.
 If support rather than softness is your priority, focus on the steel inner coils rather than the outer layer materials.
-When looking at coil count, understand that the coiled steel springs inside the mattress are the components that support the sleeper as body lie on top of the mattress.
+When looking at coil count, understand that the coiled steel springs inside the mattress are the components that support the sleeper as their body lie on top of the mattress.
 The padded upper layer or layers of an innerspring mattress are made from upholstery material, natural fibers, foam or even very small micro coil steel springs; they are what add cushion and comfort to the mattress.

 Innerspring mattresses typically contain anywhere between 250 and 1,000 coils.
 Try to avoid mattresses with low coil counts.
 As a guideline, the minimum number of interior coils you should look for in a full mattress is 300, 375 for a queen mattress and at least 450 coils for a king size mattress.

 More important than the number of coils in an innerspring mattress is the manner in which the coils are constructed.
 The design of the coil determines the mattress’ response range, which is the change in firmness as the springs are compressed, going first from soft as the mattress adjusts to the body’s contours, then to firm to provide support.
 Here are the four main categories of innerspring mattress coils:

 - Bonnell coils, which were first used to pad 19th century carriage seats, are the oldest, simplest and most commonly found coil support system.
 Being less expensive to make than other coil systems, Bonnell coils are usually found in mattresses in the lower to mid-price ranges.